Wilson Insurance and Financial

 How will a withdrawal impact my contribution room?

-If you make a withdrawal from your TFSA, then the amount you withdrew will be added on top of your annual contribution room for the next calendar year.
-If you make a withdrawal from your RRSP, you do not open up any additional contribution room.
+If you withdraw from your TFSA, the amount you withdrew will be added on top of your annual contribution room for the following calendar year.
+If you withdraw from your RRSP, you do not open any additional contribution room.

 The Takeaway